Southwind

 Violations and Waivers

-Architectural & Landscaping Guidelines
+Architectural Guidelines

 ARC GUIDELINE SUMMARY

-Specific rules in regards to Architectural guidelines include:
+Specific rules regarding Architectural guidelines include:

 Additions/Modification.
-Any addition or modification, including changes in color and appearance, requires ARC approval.
-This includes not only changes to your house, but also to docks, seawalls, pools, patios, roofs, driveways, fences, mailboxes and the removal of trees.
+ARC approval is required for any addition or modification, including changes in color and appearance.
+This includes changes to your house, docks, seawalls, pools, patios, roofs, driveways, fences, mailboxes, and trees.

 Garage Apartments.
 No garage apartment may be constructed.